 Ohio EPA Macroinvertebrate Field Sheets will be completed during the retrieval of each HD sampler.

-Habitat evaluations will be conducted one time between June 15 and October 15, 2007.
+Habitat evaluations will be conducted one time in 2007 between June 15 and October 15.
+These evaluations will be conducted around the same time as one of the electrofishing passes.

 (7) QA/QC